stolsvik/mats/README.md

 ## Simple request to single stage "leaf-service"

-Tests the simplest request functionality: A single-stage service is set up.
+Exercises the simplest request functionality: A single-stage service is set up.
 A Terminator is set up.
-Then an initiator does a request to the service, setting replyTo(Terminator). *(This example demonstrates state keeping between initiator and terminator)*
+Then an initiator does a request to the service, setting replyTo(Terminator). *(This example demonstrates one stack level request/reply, and state keeping between initiator and terminator)*

 ASCII-artsy, it looks like this:
 <pre>